RIT-iSchool/mongo-project-mongods/README.md

 - **Jinja2**: Jinja2 is used to allow embedding Python code within HTML templates to generate dynamic content.

+We used the `Instagram - 42M Posts 1.2M Locations 4.5M Profiles | Kaggle` dataset.
+We originally had 1.4k posts and images extracted.
+More data was required for the project, but the original dataset was seemingly deleted and we only had access to our previous versions of the extracted data.
+We were able to extract around 9k posts and their corresponding images for the project.

 Our project is a Python Flask web application that interacts with a MongoDB database.
 The application allows users to search and view Instagram posts, as well as add comments to posts.
 The application uses the pandas library to read data from a CSV file and insert it into a MongoDB collection.
 It also uses the gridfs module to store and retrieve image files from the database.

 The application has the following routes: